kayvr/token-hawk/README.md

 # TokenHawk

-[LLaMA](https://arxiv.org/abs/2302.13971) inference using hand-written WebGPU code.
+Hand-written [LLaMA](https://arxiv.org/abs/2302.13971) inference using WebGPU.

+TokenHawk is very new.
+Time will be needed to get to feature parity.
+Please see the limitations section.

 # Description

-TokenHawk uses WebGPU to perform Llama inference.
-All code is written by hand and there are two files:
+WebGPU powers TokenHawk's LLM inference.
+There are three core files:

-* th.cpp - Contains GPU shaders to support running LLMs.
+* th.cpp - Provides GPU support for running LLMs.
 * th-llama.cpp - GPU implementation of llama.
+* th-llama-loader.cpp - Routines to load model files.

-The command line version of TokenHawk is native C++ code.
-It statically links to Google's C++ WebGPU library which makes profiling and debuging simpler.
+Native C++ is used for command line (CLI) TokenHawk.
+This CLI version statically links Google's C++ WebGPU library, which is the only dependency.

-The Web UI version uses emcripten to cross-compile these two files into WASM.
+The Web UI version uses emcripten to cross-compile the C++ code into WASM.
+Other than emscripten, there are no dependencies.

-[llama.cpp](https://github.com/ggerganov/llama.cpp) is currently used to load models and perform tokenization.

-As of, May 13, 2023, only 7B llama models are supported.
-Wider model support should evolve quickly.

-TokenHawk output is entirely reproducible from run-to-run.
+TokenHawk aims to be reproducible from run-to-run.
+TokenHawk's output has been verified against the original llama implementation.

 # Command Line